felixtp/felixtp.github.io/about.md

 ## current existential crisis

-These days, I find myself marvelling at artificial intelligence while simultaneously wondering if we humans have managed to create something that might just kill off the very thing that created it—our brains.
+These days, I find myself marvelling at artificial intelligence while simultaneously wondering if we humans have managed to create something that might just kill off the very thing that created it-our brains.
 It's rather like teaching your replacement to do your job, except your replacement never gets tired, doesn't need coffee, and probably won't blame its mistakes on its little brother.

 ## why this blog?